-Armadillos are characterized by the holes they leave around a customer’s yard.
-Large, “coffee can” sized holes, known as rooting, are generally used as a place of shelter, while smaller, golf-ball to tennis ball sized holes will be noticed around the area where the armadillos search for food.
+Sometimes you will see an armadillo.
+But, you can tell you have an armadillo because of holes appearing in your yard.
+They dig large, “coffee can” sized holes, known as rooting, which are generally where they will live.
+They also dig smaller, golf-ball to tennis ball sized holes around the yard where the armadillos search for food.
 These smaller holes are typically in areas covered with mulch, or in dirt or sand.

 Aside from damage to property, armadillos are the only animal, other than humans, that are known carriers of leprosy.
 Leprosy, or Hansen’s Disease, is a seriously debilitating ailment and, albeit rare, more than half of new cases are found in the states of California, Florida, Hawaii, Louisiana, Massachusetts, New York and Texas.
 The good news is regardless of which the situation that may be causing you distress, Florida ACM is capable of quickly determining your problem and effectively solving it.Armadillos can cause a surprising amount of damage to suburban lawns, golf courses and agricultural sites.
 As they search for insects to eat, these animals plow up a large amount of ground every night.
 Plants are uprooted.
 Trees die because of damaged root systems.
 Sidewalks buckle and break.
 Even home foundations can be disturbed or breached by these strong animals.

 What is this going to do to my property value?

 Armadillos generally disturb only the appearance of a property, reducing salability and embarrassing and frustrating the owners.